Carl Frampton: Frampton vs. McCreary

-Cancelled Herring fight, Frampton vs. Traynor
+Frampton vs. Traynor

 His next fight was scheduled to take place in Belfast on 13 June 2020, against WBO champion Jamel Herring.
 The bout was subsequently postponed due to the COVID-19 pandemic.
 With no immediate date in sight, both fighters opted for a stay-busy fight.

 Frampton's stay-busy fight was scheduled for 15 August 2020, against Armenian opponent Vahram Vardanyan at the York Hall.
 After Vardanyan was unable to secure a visa to enter the UK, former British featherweight title challenger Darren Traynor was brought in as a late replacement.
 Frampton dropped his much bigger opponent to the canvas with a left hook to the body in round six.
 In the seventh, Frampton continued his attack to the body, causing Traynor to quit on his feet after another left hook landed.
 With the win, Frampton moved one step closer to a proposed fight with Herring, with the last remaining obstacle being Herrings upcoming fight against Jonathan Oquendo.

+Retirement

 Frampton vs. Herring

 After Herring defeated Oquendo in September, the WBO ordered Herring to face his mandatory challenger Shakur Stevenson before January 2021, putting the long-proposed fight with Frampton in jeopardy.
 The following month, the WBO gave Herring an exception to face Frampton in a voluntary defence.
 In January 2021, it was announced that the bout would finally take place in London on 27 February.
 However, after Frampton suffered a hand injury the bout was again postponed to 4 April, with the location changing to Dubai.
 Frampton was ranked #3 by the WBO at super featherweight.
 On the night, Frampton caused a cut to open above Herrings right eye in the fourth round.
 In the fifth, Frampton was knocked to the canvas by a straight left hand.
 Frampton was knocked down for a second time in the sixth round, this time from a left uppercut.
 Frampton made it back to his feet on unsteady legs before the referee's count of ten, only to be met with a flurry of punches from Herring, prompting Frampton's trainer to throw in the towel to hand Frampton a sixth-round technical knockout loss.

 In the post-fight interview, Frampton announced his retirement, saying, "I said before the fight that I'd retire if I lost.
 That's exactly what I'm going to do.
 I've been away too long.
 I missed them growing up, my own kids.
 I want to give my life to my family.
 Boxing's been good to me, it's also been bad to me in recent years.
 I've enjoyed the best years of my career and now I just want to go home to my beautiful wife and kids."